How To Turn Off Autocorrect On A Mac Computer

 Moreover, it is the same feature that allows Control Menu Items and Click Buttons; at the same point, it enhances Dictation Functionality.

-To enable it, follow the given below steps.
+To enable it, follow the steps below.

 macOS Ventura and Later: Apple Logo > System Settings… > Accessibility > enable toggle next to the Voice Control.